 Both of my children go to Scholls Heights and we are very happy.
 The parent involvement is fabulous!
 The Principal is very diplomatic in running her school.
 I am impressed with the efforts of each teacher regardless of the student's level of ability.
 I volunteer every Thursday both in my son's class in the morning then in my daughter's class in the afternoon.
 I get to see the inner workings of this great school.
-For those negative reviews, there is very little merit (most negative reviews coming from parents that do not have kids enrolled in Scholls Heights).
+For those negative reviews, there is very little merit (most negative reviews were from so long ago).

 We have had children at the school over the years and we have always been happy with the teachers and the education they are getting.
 I believe it is definitely above average for the area.
 The staff at the front office have always been exceptional and caring with any situation, I am shocked to hear otherwise as I have dealt with them as a parent and volunteer many, many times.
 They have been nothing but kind and helpful-.
 The principal, on the other hand, has her own agenda in my opinion and seems to care about it more than what is best for the kids.
 Changed the school ideals to what she wants whether the parents/kids like it or not as I have seen on numerous occasions.
 Very sad to see as we love the school and teachers, but would like to see a principal that is more concerned about our children.